Joystream/helpdesk/tokenomics/README.md

 -   5 slots filled, 1 slot open
 -   Stake is `3500 tJOY`, cost of entering is `200 tJOY`
 -   Rewards are `4 tJOY/600` blocks per slot
--   The users finds that running a Storage Provider costs them `$4 USD per week`
+-   The users find that running a Storage Provider costs them `$4 USD per week`

 **Validators**

 -   All 10 slots filled
--   Lowest current stake in the pool is `2500 tJOY`
+-   The lowest current stake in the pool is `2500 tJOY`
 -   Rewards are `575 tJOY/100800 blocks` in total
--   The users finds that running a Storage Provider costs them `$1 USD per week`
+-   The users find that running a Storage Provider costs them `$1 USD per week`

 **Council Members:**